Buying Real Estate Creatively: A Personal Real Estate Journey thru the IE Part 2

 - Twenty-Nine Palms Indian Reservation (partly in San Bernardino County)

-The Indian reservations are not tourist areas.
-However all the Indian casinos are located on Indian reservations and are open to the public.
-Pechanga Casino is only about a half hour from my house.
-It rivals the large casinos in Las Vegas and most surely takes away some of their potential business since most people in the Inland Empire can go to a casino within an hour at most if they live east of Los Angeles.
+It rivals the large casinos in Las Vegas and most surely takes away some of their potential business.
+That’s probably because most people in the Inland Empire can go to a casino within an hour at most.
+If they live in Los Angeles or Orange County it will take somewhat longer.
 Las Vegas and all it’s casinos are less than 4 hours drive from my home.

 San Bernardino County